felixfirefighter/news-app-nextjs/README.md

 We can quickly lookup the news if we index to provide faster lookup at the cost of more space/memory usage.

-#### Reconnect button for Websocket
+### Reconnect button for Websocket

 Currently there is no way to reconnect in case of Websocket connection failure.
 Provide user a way out is helpful

-#### Testing
+### Testing

 We can use [jest](https://jestjs.io/) for unit test and [playwright](https://playwright.dev/) for E2E testing.

-### AI
+## AI

-AI has been useful in bouncing ideas, polishing the code and docs.
-As I am on the free tier, the usage of powerful models are unfortunately is at the low end.

-Do note that the input/output pasted below from AI may not match the code in this repo, modifications are usually made.
+AI tools were used for:

+- Code review and optimization suggestions
+- Documentation improvement
+- Architecture pattern validation
+- Component design iteration

+_Note: AI-generated code snippets in this README may not exactly match the current implementation due to post-generation modifications._

-#### Claude Sonnet 4
+### Claude Sonnet 4

 ```
 I am writing the README, help me write a section using Markdown, something like: